nulib/kuyper-stat202/README.md

 - An installation of the [RStudio](https://www.rstudio.com/products/rstudio/download/) IDE for R programming
 - An installation of the [Bookdown](https://bookdown.org/) R package
 - A GitHub account
-- (Optional) GitHub Desktop in order to bypass entering GitHub username and password every time you push changes to the GitHub repo
+- (Recommend) [GitHub Desktop](https://desktop.github.com/) for pushing changes from your local repository to GitHub (Note: pushing from RStudio requires ssh key to be set up or entering your GitHub username and password every time you push)

 ## Get Started
 - Open RStudio